SDStuduiosLLC/tsdb-docs/gettingStarted/basicConfig.md

     apiSecret: "Twitter APP API Secret",
     bearerToken: "Twitter APP API Bearer",
     // These are USER keys.
 Not app keys, also the Twitter code is very buggy rn so don't rely on it
+    // And by that, I mean there is none.
     accessKey: "You don't really need these two ATM",
     accessSecret: "",
   },